stenlarsson/tetattds/trunk/tetattds/readme.txt

 Wifi play
 ---------
-Play up to 4 opponents locally or over Internet.
+Play up to 8 players locally or over Internet.
 Chains and combos generate garbage which is dropped on one of your opponents and the last survivor is the winner.